Run fastp on the raw fastq files

 # Calculate offsets to be used by edgeR in place of norm.factors

-# To create logCPM values with the new norm factors use
+# To create logCPM values with the offsets

 New in edgeR 4.0 is the ability to estimate dispersions while performing the model fitting step.
 I typically tend to ‘robustify’ the fit to outliers.
 Below I will perform dispersion estimation in legacy mode so that we can use competitive gene set testing later.
 If we want to use the new workflow we can use the following: